What is Ultrasound?

 3. Ultrasounds can be used to detect cracks and flaws in metal blocks.
 Metallic components are generally used in the construction of big structures like buildings, bridges, machines, and also scientific equipment.
 The cracks or holes inside the metal blocks, which are invisible from the outside reduces the strength of the structure.

-Ultrasonic waves are allowed to pass through the metal block and detectors are used to detect the transmitted waves.
+4. Ultrasonic waves are allowed to pass through the metal block and detectors are used to detect the transmitted waves.
 If there is even a small defect, the ultrasound gets reflected back indicating the presence of the flaw or defect, as shown

-4. Ordinary sound of longer wavelengths cannot be used for such a purpose as it will bend around the corners of the defective location and enter the detector.
+5. Ordinary sound of longer wavelengths cannot be used for such a purpose as it will bend around the corners of the defective location and enter the detector.

-5. Ultrasonic waves are made to reflect various parts of the heart and form the image of the heart.
-This technique is called �echocardiography�.
+6. Ultrasonic waves are made to reflect various parts of the heart and form the image of the heart.
+This technique is called 'echocardiography'.

-6. Ultrasound scanner is an instrument that uses ultrasonic waves for getting images of internal organs of the human body.
-A doctor may image the patient�s organs such as the liver, gall bladder, uterus, kidney, etc.
+7. An Ultrasound scanner is an instrument that uses ultrasonic waves to get images of the internal organs of the human body.
+A doctor may image the patient's organs such as the liver, gall bladder, uterus, kidney, etc.

 It helps the doctor to detect abnormalities, such as stones in the gall bladder and kidney or tumors in different organs.
 In this technique, the ultrasonic waves travel through the tissues of the body and get reflected from a region where there is a change of tissue density.
 These waves are then converted into electrical signals that are used to generate images of the organ.
 These images are then displayed on a monitor or printed on a film

-Read More- Sound: Production, Propagation, Properties, Echoes and Reverberation
+Read More: Sound: Production, Propagation, Properties, Echoes, and Reverberation

 Leave your comment